nisforrnicholas/nisforrnicholas.github.io/tryhackme/_posts/2021-05-18-lazyadmin.md

 ![screenshot15](../assets/images/lazyadmin/screenshot15.png)

-Nice!
-However, I realized that there were no files inside the testDirectory folder.
+Nice, we can see our created directory.
+However, I realized that there were no files inside it.
 My guess was that there were some **file upload restrictions** that had been enforced by the web server.
 It probably detected that the file I wanted to upload was a PHP file and blocked it.
 Looks like I'll need to find some way to bypass these restrictions.

 One way that I've learnt to do so is by simply changing the extension to a less common extension, such as **.phtml**.
 This works against file restrictions which work based on **blacklists**, as the developer might have forgotten to blacklist these uncommon extensions.

-I changed the extension to .phtml and tried uploading to the same directory:
+I changed the extension to **.phtml** and tried uploading to the same directory:

 ![screenshot16](../assets/images/lazyadmin/screenshot16.png)